 So, what’s the future of education?
 The answer is, dynamic and ever-changing, as live streaming will be an integral part of it.
 The transfer of concepts between students and teachers will become real-time and in-the-moment.

-- Improving the teaching methodology– The traditional teaching methodology in schools follows a pattern wherein students are supposed to attend classes, followed by exams.
+– The traditional teaching methodology in schools follows a pattern wherein students are supposed to attend classes, followed by exams.
 In such a system, they don’t have an option to recap the classes and are forced to take notes.
 Afterwards, they are graded based on exams that test their learning than knowledge.
 In such a system active learning is missing.

 In live streaming, students will be able to watch experts as they solve problems in real-time.
 Studies show that this is more conducive to learning as we learn more when we visualize.